Media

 How will I be assessed?

-Assessment in both studio practice and in Critical Cultures is continuous: at the end of each completed module and each semester (half-year).
+Assessment throughout the programme, in both studio practice and in Critical Cultures, is on a continuous basis, at the end of each completed module and at the end of each semester (half-year).
 Formal assessment results are issued at the end of each academic year.
 Modes of assessment include practical and written assignments, oral and visual presentations, portfolios and exhibitions.

 Critical Cultures